Claudius Vermilye: Boys' Farm

-Vermilye's home on the "Boys' Farm" where children were photographed engaging in sex acts.

 During his tenure as director of the Boys' Farm, Vermilye sexually abused his wards, aged 11 to 16, and photographed them engaging in sexual acts amongst each other.
 The photographs were developed in a darkroom located in his attic and were mailed to customers in and out of state, often with assistance from the boys.
 The children were also engaged in prostitution during overnight stays with customers.

 Law enforcement became aware of illegal activities at the farm after his advertisements appeared in pornographic magazines and from material found during the investigations of New Orleans Boy Scout Troop 137 and Brother Paul's Children's Mission.
 During the execution of a search warrant at the farm, police discovered developed and undeveloped photographs of child pornography, as well as card catalogs containing the names of hundreds of current and previous financial contributors.
 Several of the sponsors would go on to testify against Vermilye at his trial in exchange for legal immunity in Tennessee.

 According to several boys who went on to testify, their homosexual activities were consensual, and none mentioned any use of force on Vermilye's part.
 One, however, said it was understood that the photography sessions were required if they wanted to continue living at the farm.
 Vermilye denied knowledge or responsibility for most of the photographs and said that he had shot a few of them for an artist and for "sublimation counseling" with his homosexual clients, whom he was trying to help stay closeted.
 He claimed the remaining photographs were placed on the farm by agents of an unspecified "national child porn ring".

 In addition to the crimes committed against his wards, Vermilye also used his son William for child pornography.
 William disappeared near The University of the South on July 5, 1974, and was never found.